philiprbrenan/Ec2Console/README.md

 and key pair whose details should be recorded below in this script in the section marked **user configuration**.
 Snap shot the running instance to create an Amazon Machine Image (AMI) which can then be restarted quickly and conveniently using this script.
-The script automatically finds the latest snapshot each time it is run so there is no need to update this script to account for each new snapshot made.
+This script automatically finds the latest snapshot run so there is no need to update this script to account for each new snapshot made.

-Configure this script by filling in the values in the **user configuration** area below.
+Configure this script by filling in the values in the **user configuration** area below in the code.

 ## Operation